Lie reductions and exact solutions of dispersionless Nizhnik equation: Optimized procedure of Lie reduction

-There is no sense to consider the other step-by-step Lie reductions, whose second steps are based on induced symmetries of reduced systems.
-To make this evident, consider a particular case, where the system~$\mathcal L$ admits two commuting Lie-symmetry vector fields~$Q^1$ and~$Q^2$ such that the subalgebras $\mathfrak s_1^\mu:=\langle Q^1+\mu Q^2\rangle$ of~$\mathfrak g$ parameterized by an arbitrary constant $\mu$ are pairwise $G$-inequivalent and each of them satisfies the local transversality condition and is thus appropriate for Lie reduction of~$\mathcal L$.
+\emph{It is useless and counterproductive to consider the other step-by-step Lie reductions, whose second steps are based on induced symmetries of reduced systems.} There are at least two sources of inconveniences in the course of such reductions, which implicitly lead to the consideration of multiple essentially equivalent reductions.

+To make the first source evident, consider a particular case, where the system~$\mathcal L$ admits two commuting Lie-symmetry vector fields~$Q^1$ and~$Q^2$ such that the subalgebras $\mathfrak s_1^\mu:=\langle Q^1+\mu Q^2\rangle$ of~$\mathfrak g$ parameterized by an arbitrary constant $\mu$ are pairwise $G$-inequivalent and each of them satisfies the local transversality condition and is thus appropriate for Lie reduction of~$\mathcal L$.
 It is obvious that for any~$\mu$, the vector field~$Q^2$ belongs to the normalizer of~$\mathfrak s_1^\mu$ in~$\mathfrak g$.
 Therefore, it induces a Lie-symmetry vector field~$\hat Q^{2,\mu}$ of the reduced system~$\mathcal L_1^\mu$ for $\mathfrak s_1^\mu$-invariant solutions of~$\mathcal L$.
 Suppose that the algebra~$\langle\hat Q^{2,\mu}\rangle$ also satisfies the local transversality condition.
-Thus, we have the infinite family of two-step reductions, where for each~$\mu$, the system~$\mathcal L$ is reduced to the system~$\mathcal L_1^\mu$ using the algebra $\mathfrak s_1^\mu$ and then the system~$\mathcal L_1^\mu$ is further reduced using the algebra $\langle\hat Q^{2,\mu}\rangle$.
+Thus, we have the infinite family of two-step reductions, where for each~$\mu$, the system~$\mathcal L$ is first reduced to the system~$\mathcal L_1^\mu$ using the algebra $\mathfrak s_1^\mu$ and then the system~$\mathcal L_1^\mu$ is further reduced using the algebra $\langle\hat Q^{2,\mu}\rangle$.
 Moreover, the first steps of these reductions are definitely not equivalent to each other.
 Nevertheless, each of these two-step reductions is equivalent to the same one-step Lie reduction of the system~$\mathcal L$ with respect to the two-dimensional subalgebra $\langle Q^1,Q^2\rangle$ of~$\mathfrak g$.
 For invariance algebras of more complicated structure, equivalences between multi-step reductions are in general not so obvious, and establishing them requires an additional analysis.
-This is why the best strategy is to totally avoid multi-step reductions not involving hidden symmetries.\looseness=-1